onefifteen-z/onefifteen-z-blog/source/_posts/20200314-how-to-setup-hexo-blog.md

 ---
 title: 【Hexo】1.
-How to Setup Blog with Hexo and Next on GitHub Pages
+How to Setup Blog with Hexo and NexT on GitHub Pages
 tags:
   - GitHub
   - Hexo
+  - NexT
 categories:
   - Development
   - Hexo